okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 ## About the embedded Okta Sign-In Widget

 The Sign-In Widget is a JavaScript library that gives you a fully featured and customizable sign-in experience.
-You can use the Widget to authenticate users on any website.
+You can use the widget to authenticate users on any website.

-Okta uses the Widget as part of its normal sign-in page.
-If you would like to fully customize the Widget, then you need to host it yourself.
-This guide discusses the [installation process](#installation) for the Widget and [a few common use cases](#sign-in-widget-use-cases) for the Widget and how to implement them.
+Okta uses the widget as part of its normal sign-in page.
+If you would like to fully customize the widget, then you need to host it yourself.
+This guide discusses the [installation process](#installation) for the widget and [a few common use cases](#sign-in-widget-use-cases) for the widget and how to implement them.
 The full Widget reference can be found in the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#okta-sign-in-widget) repository.

 A code example is also included to demonstrate a common sign-in use case.
 See [Sign in and display the user's email](#sign-in-and-display-user-s-email).